AlexsLemonade/OpenScPCA-analysis/docs/troubleshooting-faq/faq.md

 In such cases, you will need to run the module yourself to generate the results.
 Instructions for [running the module](../contributing-to-analyses/analysis-modules/running-a-module.md), including its software and compute requirements, should be available in the module's main `README.md` file.
 After running the module, results will generally be stored in `analysis/{module name}/results`, and the module's documentation should describe the contents of result files.

+### What if I want to use Seurat?

+While [data downloads](../getting-started/accessing-resources/getting-access-to-data.md) are only available in `SingleCellExperiment` and `AnnData` format, `Seurat` versions of all objects (in [v5 assay format](https://satijalab.org/seurat/articles/seurat5_essential_commands)) are also available for use.

+These files are part of the OpenScPCA results, associated with the module [`seurat-conversion`](https://github.com/AlexsLemonade/OpenScPCA-analysis/tree/main/analyses/seurat-conversion) which we wrote to convert the processed `SingleCellExperiment` objects to `Seurat` format.
+For more information on obtaining result files, please refer to the documentation for [the `download-results.py` script](../getting-started/accessing-resources/getting-access-to-data.md#accessing-scpca-module-results).

+When working with these `Seurat` objects, please bear in mind the following:

+* They were _not_ processed with a `Seurat` pipeline.
+They were processed using the same pipeline as all OpenScPCA objects (e.g., with `Bioconductor`), and then converted to a `Seurat` format
+    * Notably, they do contain the raw data counts, allowing you to perform normalization, dimension reduction, etc. with `Seurat` directly if you so choose
+* To be more consistent with `Seurat` analysis pipelines, gene names in these objects use gene symbols rather than Ensembl ids